 Themes

-The data analysis resulted in four main themes that emerged from the interviews: patient participation in the cancer care plan-shared information and decision-making; emotional and support aspects in cancer care; continuity in cancer care – turning from being a patient in the hospital to a survivor in the community; cancer care management.
-Figure 1 illustrates the themes along the three main phases of cancer disease.
+Four main themes emerged from the interviews.
+The first is “Patient participation in the cancer care plan: Shared information and decision-making.”
+The second is “Emotional and support aspects in cancer care.”
+The third is “Continuity in cancer care: From hospital patient to survivor in the community,” and the fourth is “Cancer care management.”
+Figure 1 illustrates the themes along the three main phases of cancer.

-Figure 1: Themes related to quality in cancer care along the three main phases of cancer disease
+Figure 1: Themes related to quality in cancer care along the three main phases of cancer

-Patient Participation in the cancer care plan-shared information and decision making
+Patient Participation in the cancer care plan: Shared information and decision making

-This theme included two main sub-themes: shared information as a central factor of patient involvement in the cancer care continuum, and support in decision-making as an individual need which is seen as complex but rather necessary in cancer care.
+This theme includes two main sub-themes.
+The first is the sharing of information as a central factor affecting patient involvement across the cancer care continuum.
+The second is support in decision-making as a complex need that should be addressed as part of cancer care.

-Cancer survivors described the major need for information, especially at the beginning of the treatment phase.
-Information was needed regarding their medical condition and the expected care plan, different options for medications and side effects, the effects of the disease on daily living, and various administrative aspects, including financing options and social security.
+Cancer survivors described their need for information, which was especially strong at the beginning of the treatment phase.
+They described wanting information about their medical condition and care plan, different options of medications and their respective side effects, and how the disease would affect their daily life.
+In addition, they noted their need for information regarding various administrative aspects, including financing options and social security.

-Some described receiving comprehensive information and a clear explanation at the hospital from the doctors and/or nurses.
-Some were required to find the information independently (searching the information on the Internet, through relatives, or through external consultations).
-Many noted the knowledge and ability of the nurses to explain and complete gaps in knowledge and understanding about the disease that they felt they did not receive from the doctors.
-Doctors mentioned the important role of the nurse as a complementary source of information.
-Cancer survivors and the oncology staff described the need to have one comprehensive and concentrated source of information on all issues throughout the cancer care continuum, contrary to the current situation in which each staff member gave information about his field/area but not about the whole process of care.
+Some described receiving comprehensive information and a clear explanation from the doctors and/or nurses at the hospital.
+Others had to find the information on their own (by going online, asking relatives, or approaching external consultants).
+Many noted the nurses’ ability to explain and provide missing information and help them understand more about the disease, in contrast to what they felt they received from the doctors.
+The doctors mentioned the importance of the nurse’s role as a complementary source of information.
+Cancer survivors and the oncology staff raised the need for a single comprehensive and concentrated source of information for all issues on the cancer care continuum to rectify the current situation, in which hospital staff can only provide information related to their specific field but not about the whole process of care.